Gateway API Adoption Guide

 verbs: ["create", "update", "delete"]

-All fields are pre-defined with OpenAPI schemas, making arbitrary configuration injection fundamentally impossible:
+Predefining all fields with an OpenAPI schema makes arbitrary config injection fundamentally impossible:

 apiVersion: gateway.networking.k8s.io/v1